codeincontext/mail_generator/readme.md

       mail :api_approval_notification,  User.last,    Service.last
     end

 I hope this format is fairly self-explanatory.

-## Use

-    rake mail:generate
+It allows you to specify each of your mailers, each of your email methods, and sample data.

 ## License